unoplatform/uno/doc/articles/splash-screen.md

 1. In the `.UWP` project, delete the old splash screen file `SplashScreen.scale-200.png` under the `Asset\` folder.

     > [!NOTE]
-    > Do not confused this with the one from `.Shared` project.
+    > Do not confuse this with the one from `.Shared` project.

-1. open the `Package.appxmanifest` and navigate to `Visual Assets > SplashScreen`.
+1. Open the `Package.appxmanifest` and navigate to `Visual Assets > SplashScreen`.

 1. Make sure the value for `Preview Images > Splash Screen` is set to:
     ```